-Geologists say North Korea's nuclear test site has collapsed
+Geologists say N. Korea's nuclear test site likely collapsed

 Kune Yull Suh, a professor of nuclear engineering at Seoul National University, warned last year that further tests could threaten to cause a volcanic eruption at Mount Paektu, which is about 100 kilometers (60 miles) away.

-On Saturday, North Korea announced it will close its nuclear testing facility and suspend nuclear and intercontinental ballistic missile tests — a move welcomed by President Donald Trump as "big progress" — and which comes ahead of a planned summit between him and Kim.
+On Saturday, North Korea announced it will close its nuclear testing facility and suspend nuclear and intercontinental ballistic missile tests — a move welcomed by Trump as "big progress" — and which comes ahead of the planned summit between him and Kim.

 However, the North stopped short of suggesting it will give up its nuclear weapons or scale back its production of missiles and their related components.